Honeybee: Locality-enhanced Projector for Multimodal LLM: Experiments

 \subsection{Putting It Altogether}

-In \Cref{tab:comp_others}, we compare our \model, optimized as previously discussed, with other state-of-the-art MLLMs.
+\paragraph{Comparison with existing MLLMs.} In \Cref{tab:comp_others}, we compare our \model, trained using the final recipe and a long training schedule, with other state-of-the-art MLLMs.
 Honeybee outperforms comparable 7B-scale MLLMs in all benchmarks, except for \seedimg.
-It is worth noting that competing methods like Qwen-VL~\cite{Qwen-VL} and LLaVA-1.5~\cite{llava-v1.5} use larger vision encoders (\eg, ViT-bigG for Qwen-VL) or larger images (448 and 336) with increased visual tokens (256 and 576), while \model employs ViT-L/14 with 224 resolution and 144 visual tokens.
-Given the focus on the detailed visual understanding of \seedimg (See \cref{sec:appendix:benchmark-characteristics}), larger images or more visual tokens can be beneficial.
-With increased visual tokens (144 to 256), Honeybee achieves the best score in \seedimg (65.5) with 7B-scale LLM, as shown in \Cref{table:pushing-the-limits}.
-With 13B-scale LLMs, \model surpasses all previous methods in every benchmark.
+It is worth noting that competing methods like Qwen-VL~\cite{Qwen-VL} and LLaVA-1.5~\cite{llava-v1.5} use larger vision encoders (\eg, ViT-bigG for Qwen-VL) or larger images (448 and 336) with more visual tokens ($M$=256 and 576).
+In contrast, \model employs ViT-L/14 with 224 resolution and 144 visual tokens striking a balance between performance and efficiency (\Cref{fig:comp_hb_qwen_lv}).
+For tasks requiring detailed visual understanding, such as \seedimg (see \cref{sec:appendix:benchmark-characteristics}), using larger images or more visual tokens can be beneficial.
+When the number of visual tokens is increased from 144 to 256, Honeybee achieves the best score in \seedimg (65.5) among 7B-scale LLMs, as shown in \Cref{table:pushing-the-limits}.
+When scaled up to 13B, \model surpasses all previous methods in every benchmark.
 The detailed scores are available in \cref{subsec:appendix:detailed-scores}.